- Constructive Dismissal

 Employers Need To Prove Just Cause

 Employers often assert that they have just cause to terminate an employment relationship, but they rarely do.
 Just cause is very hard to establish.
-It is often present in cases of very serious misconduct such as theft or violence, and more rarely present in cases of poor work performance, with most conduct falling somewhere in between.
+It is often present in cases of very serious misconduct such as theft or violence, and more rarely present in cases of poor work performance.
+Most employee misconduct falls somewhere in between those extremes and it can be very challenging to determine if there is cause for dismissal without the help of a skilled and knowledgeable employment lawyer.

-It is difficult for employers to establish just cause, because if they do establish it then the employee is not entitled to any severance.
-As a result, courts usually require employers to establish either very serious misconduct or a series of lesser misconduct or poor performance coupled with clear warnings and an opportunity to improve that the employee did not follow through on.
+It is difficult for employers to establish just cause for dismissal, because if they do establish it then the employee is not entitled to any severance .
+As a result, an employer is usually required to establish either very serious misconduct or several incidents of lesser misconduct or poor work performance coupled with clear warnings and an opportunity to improve that the employee did not follow through on, before an Alberta court will be prepared to say the employer terminated employment for cause.

 You May Be Entitled To a Severance

 The temptation to pay as little as possible leads many employers to allege they have just cause for termination on flimsy grounds.
-This is not without risks for employers, because alleging this can in some cases lead to higher severance awards for employees in court.
+This is not without risks for employers, because alleging cause for dismissal can in some cases lead to higher severance awards for employees in court.

-- If you are being investigated for misconduct, speaking to a lawyer early-on can help you protect your rights through that process and a termination of employment
+- If you are an employee in Alberta being investigated for misconduct, speaking to a lawyer early-on can help you protect your rights through that process and a termination of employment

-- If you are an employer, you should get legal advice before making the decision to allege just cause.
+- If you are an Alberta employer, you should get legal advice before making the decision to allege just cause for dismissal.
 It is a serious allegation and making it can have consequences for employers

 Just Cause For Termination FAQ